oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/Resources/doc/api/marketing_activity.md

 ### create

-The action creates a new marketing activity record.
+Create a new marketing activity record.

 The created record is returned in response.